There are a lot of climbers out there that just, well, aren’t very good at being rock climbers.

 - When you get to the top of your project, be sure to loudly spray about your send from the anchor, so the whole crag can know that you sent.

-- Leave ropes hanging on your climb when possible, to make sure no one else climbs your route while you’re resting.
-Certainly make sure to alert other climbers nearby that you’re red pointing that day and let them know no one else will be able to have a go on your climb.
+- Leave ropes hanging on your climb when possible, to make sure no one else climbs your route while you’re resting, after all they should have known it was your project.